911 Information

 Respond Immediately

 Time is extremely important and can make the difference between life and death.
 For example, when someone is not breathing, it takes only four minutes to die or for permanent brain damage to occur.
 Therefore you must respond immediately to an emergency situation.
-Never waste any time.
+Never waste time.

 Provide Information